 Related Articles :

 The episode gives us other mistresses, second-place women looking to make it in a man’s world, thus making the weakness of femininity a strength.
-We’re talking about Joan and Peggy, the wildly diverging paths each take to a better position, and what they’re willing to trade to get there.
+We’re talking about Joan and Peggy, the wildly diverging paths each takes to a better position, and what they’re willing to trade to get there.
 And though each can leverage herself to a new plateau, in the end, one will feel like a trap, while the other, though terrifyingly unknown, will feel like flying.

 And in the middle of this is Don Draper, whose great victory will be tinged with bitterness and loss.